yuzhou2/swagger-doclet/README.md

 <table>
 	<tr><th>Option</th><th>Purpose</th></tr>
 	<tr><td>-docBasePath</td><td>The base path to the docs in the service.json, defaults to http://localhost:8080.
 You should set to the url of the dir where the swagger json files are hosted e.g. for Carma we use -docBasePath https://api-dev.car.ma/apidoc/ref.
 NOTE: Do not end this with a forward slash.</td></tr>
-	<tr><td>-apiBasePath</td><td>The base path to make api calls via swagger ui, For each API operation the url to that operation is the apiBasePath + the operation Api path.
+	<tr><td>-apiBasePath</td><td>The base path to make api calls via Swagger UI, For each API operation the url to that operation is the apiBasePath + the operation Api path.
 This can be relative if the swagger json files are on the same host as you API.
 For Carma we use -apiBasePath /carmaapi</td></tr>
 	<tr><td>-apiVersion</td><td>The version of your API used in the service.json and your various API json files.</td></tr>
 </table>